auroraGPT-ANL/inference-gateway/README.md

 # GF_SECURITY_ADMIN_PASSWORD=admin
 ```

-**Important:** Securely store all of your credentials and secrets, especially in production.
+**Important**: Securely store all of your credentials and secrets, especially in production.
 The `CLI_AUTH_CLIENT_ID` is typically a public client and doesn't need to be kept secret.

 ### Initialize Gateway Database